 A Pre-conference Symposium on the "Advances in Animal Health and Immunity", sponsored by Arm & Hammer Animal Nutrition, will be held on the morning of June 10.
 In the afternoon, the General Session will address"Feeding Management and Behavior".
 "Information for Better Decision Making" is the topic of the General Session starting on June 11.
 Breakout sessions offer 6 topics each day.
-Take a look at the full Agenda here.

 The 4-State Dairy Nutrition and Management Conference is a collaborative effort of Iowa State University Extension and Outreach, University of Illinois Extension, University of Minnesota Extension, and University of Wisconsin-Extension.

 WCROC to Host Conference Showcasing Energy Systems for Farms

 The West Central Research and Outreach Center (WCROC) in Morris, MN, is hosting the Midwest Farm Energy Conference, June 17-19, 2015.
 The conference will showcase energy efficient and renewable energy technologies for farms.
 Research in progress at the WCROC will be highlighted at the conference as well.
 Researchers are working together on an initiative to lower energy consumption and introduce renewable energy generation to crop, dairy, and swine production systems.
 Several funded research projects are currently in progress.